drand/tlock/README.md

 #### Timelock Decryption

 For decryption, it's only necessary to specify the network if you're not using the default one.
+Since v1.3.0, some auto-detection of chainhash and network is done upon decryption.

-Using the default ("fastnet" network on mainnet) and printing on stdout:
+Using the default values, and printing on stdout:
 ```bash
 $ tle -d encrypted_data
 ```